open-horizon/devops/mgmt-hub/README.md

 - View the example edge services: `hzn exchange service list IBM/`
 - View the example patterns: `hzn exchange pattern list IBM/`
 - View the example deployment policies: `hzn exchange deployment listpolicy`
+- Verify the policy matching that resulted in the helloworld service being deployed: `hzn deploycheck all -b policy-ibm.helloworld_1.0.0`
 - View your node: `hzn exchange node list`
 - View your user in your org: `hzn exchange user list`
 - Use the verbose flag to view the exchange REST APIs the `hzn` command calls, for example: `hzn exchange user list -v`